Terrex ICV: Terrex 2: MPC/ACV

 In August 2012, the U.S. Marine Corps awarded SAIC a developmental contract for the Terrex for the Marine Personnel Carrier program.
+The Marine Personnel Carrier was put on hold in June 2013, restarted in February 2014, and then restructured as Phase 1 of the Amphibious Combat Vehicle (ACV) program, which includes the previous MPC competitor entries.

 On 18 July 2013, SAIC, along with ST Engineering Land Systems and Armatec Survivability Corporation, successfully completed two weeks of evaluations of the Terrex at Camp Pendleton.
 The tests included a series of water performance demonstrations in various sea conditions and an evaluation of human factors and stowage capacity.
 The Terrex completed all required surf transit and ocean swim maneuverability tests at its fully loaded combat weight.
 It demonstrated load capabilities through successful stowage of gear and supplies that Marines would require for three days of operations, with space available for additional equipment.
 The human factors evaluation demonstrated the spacious interior by accommodating the specified number of combat-equipped Marines and enabling rapid tactical and emergency egress through a quick-release hatch.
 The Terrex repeated ocean swim and maneuverability results were achieved in a March 2013 rehearsal event.
 SAIC began ballistic and blast tests at the Nevada Automotive Test Center in May 2013, and was scheduled to complete all ballistic and mine blast demonstrations in July.

-The Marine Personnel Carrier was put on hold in June 2013, restarted in February 2014, and then restructured as Phase 1 of the Amphibious Combat Vehicle (ACV) program, which includes the previous MPC competitor entries.

-The Terrex 2 was publicly unveiled in September 2015 at the DSEI 2015 convention.

-On 24 November 2015, the Marines selected the SAIC Terrex, along with the BAE Systems/Iveco SuperAV, to move on to the engineering and manufacturing development phase of the ACV 1.1 program.
-SAIC was awarded a $121.5 million contract to build 16 vehicles by late 2016 for testing.
-The Terrex submitted for the ACV program, called the Terrex 2, was designed to enhance situational awareness, with the troop commander's station equipped with a screen covering all aspects outside the vehicle, also visible to the squad to enable them to see what they would be exiting to.
+The Terrex submitted for the ACV program, called the Terrex 2, was publicly unveiled in September 2015 at the DSEI 2015 convention.
+The Terrex 2 was designed to enhance situational awareness, with the troop commander's station equipped with a screen covering all aspects outside the vehicle, also visible to the squad to enable them to see what they would be exiting to.
 The driver's station was equipped with several screens with obstacle avoidance, situational awareness sensor feeds, and other features.
-Although the Terrex is specialised in ground operations, it also meets the minimum requirements for safe sea operation.
-The Terrex has a V-over-V hull that creates a crush zone to reduce the impact of a blast on the floor; this creates a spacious interior.
-Footrests attached to seats across the aisle keep the Marines' feet from absorbing blast energy.
+The Terrex's V-over-V hull creates a crush zone to reduce the impact of a blast on the floor; footrests attached to seats across the aisle keep the Marines' feet from absorbing blast energy.
+Although specialised in ground operations, it also meets the minimum requirements for safe sea operation.
 The vehicle uses a central tire inflation system, can swim 7 mph in water, and has excess buoyancy of 23 percent.
 It weighs 32.5 tons (65,000 lb), carries three crew and 11 embarked Marines, and can reach 55 mph on paved roads.

+On 24 November 2015, the Marines selected the SAIC Terrex, along with the BAE Systems/Iveco SuperAV, to move on to the engineering and manufacturing development phase of the ACV 1.1 program.
+SAIC was awarded a $121.5 million contract to build 16 vehicles by late 2016 for testing.
 In June 2018, the Marine Corps selected BAE Systems for the ACV program.